Consent

 Consent for research in the intensive care unit of a hospital

-If you are admitted into critical care in a confused or unconscious state, you will be unable to properly consider the information and won’t be able to consent.
-This animation talks you through what will happen and how consent might be gained in hospital.
+If you are admitted into critical care in a confused or unconscious state, you may not be able to properly consider the information or to provide consent, even with support.
+This animation talks you through what will happen and how consent might be gained in the hospital.

 Read the video transcript for 'Research in the Intensive Care Unit (ICU)'.